 At its peak, Yamato’s search group included police, volunteers, and members of the Japanese Self Defense Forces (SDF), some on foot, some on horseback, some with search dogs.
 Nearly 200 people, all combing the bear-inhabited forestland of remote Hokkaido.
 All unable to find a single sign of little Yamato Tanooka.
 Expectations began to shift from a swift rescue to the recovery of a body, and the predictable backlash against the parents, especially the father, swelled.

 As the search for Yamato dragged on without result, I was one of those condemning the Tanookas for their absurdly inept parenting strategy.
 On online message boards and comment sections, I was one of a host of voices expressing my outrage over the family’s self-inflicted tragedy, and calling for their punishment.
 The story of the missing “Hokkaido ‘bad’ boy” bothered me deeply, for reasons that even now I only partially understand.
 After all, children are killed and maimed every day in war and natural disasters, by starvation and disease, by abusive parents and evil predators.

 But Yamato’s case was different from those.
 Mr. and Mrs. Tanooka had truly believed they were doing the right thing for the development of their son.
 Little Yamato had been misbehaving, throwing rocks at people and passing cars as he played by a river.
 His mom and dad, still angry over some other mischief the boy had got up to at school recently, put him out of the family car as a punishment.
-Now, the world watched as the Tanooka family learned that their punishment had life threatening consequences.
+Now, the world watched as the Tanooka family learned that their chosen method of discipline had life threatening consequences.